Tokyo Tower: Appearance

 Occasionally, Tokyo Tower's lighting is changed to specific arrangements for special events.
 The tower is specially lit for some annual events.

 Since 2000, the entire tower has been illuminated in a pink light on 1 October to highlight the beginning of National Breast Cancer Awareness Month.
 The tower has also had a variety of special lighting arrangements for Christmas since 1994.
 During New Year's Eve, the tower lights up at midnight with a year number displayed on one side of the observatory to mark the arrival of the new year.

 Special Japanese events have been cause to light the tower in several non-traditional ways.
 In 2002, alternating sections of the tower were lit blue to help celebrate the opening of the FIFA World Cup in Japan.
 Alternating sections of the tower were lit green on Saint Patrick's Day in 2007 to commemorate the 50th anniversary of Japanese–Irish relations.
 On a few occasions, Tokyo Tower has even been specially lit to correspond with corporate events.
 For example, the top half of the tower was lit green to correspond with the Japanese premiere of The Matrix Reloaded and different sections of the tower were lit red, white and black to commemorate the first day of sales of Coca-Cola C2.
-In the summer of 2021, the tower was lit up in Olympic colours to celebrate the 2020 Summer Olympics and 2020 Summer Paralympics in Tokyo, both of which had been delayed a year due to the COVID-19 pandemic.
-On November 18, 2021, the tower was lit up at 17:17 in the red of Major League Baseball's Los Angeles Angels following the awarding of the American League MVP to two-way player Shohei Ohtani.
+In the summer of 2021, the tower was lit up in Olympic colors to celebrate the 2020 Summer Olympics and 2020 Summer Paralympics in Tokyo, both of which had been delayed a year due to the COVID-19 pandemic.
+On 18 November 2021, the tower was lit up at 17:17 in the red of Major League Baseball's Los Angeles Angels following the awarding of the American League MVP to two-way player Shohei Ohtani.